-A reader, Michelle, wrote us the other day seeking our advice:
+A reader, Michelle, wrote to us seeking our advice:

-- Reduce.
+Reduce.
 How many TVs do you have?
-If it’s more than one, reduce them by half at first.
+If it’s more than one, reduce them by half initially.
 Get down to one TV over time.

-- Bedroom.
+Bedroom.
 Whatever you do, get the TV out of the bedroom.
-We’re pretty sure there are other ways to entertain each other in the bedroom without a TV.
+There are better means of entertainment in the bedroom.

-- Schedule.
+Schedule.
 Schedule your viewing.
-Don’t watch television unless you have scheduled your viewing at least 24 hours in advance.
-Ask your husband to attempt this with you for 10 days (an experiment of sorts).
+Don’t watch TV unless you scheduled your viewing at least 24 hours in advance.
+Ask your husband to attempt this with you for ten days (an experiment of sorts).

-- Limit.
+Limit.
 Limit yourself to X hours per week.
 Track your viewing.
-Do this together for 10 days.
+Do this together for ten days.

-- Friends.
-Invite friends over to watch TV with you (your scheduled viewing).
-Then talk about what you watched afterwards.
-This can strengthen your relationships.
+Friends.
+Invite friends over to watch TV with you during your scheduled viewing, then discuss what you watched afterward: this will strengthen your relationships.

-- Replace.
+Replace.
 Replace TV with other activities.
-Just getting rid of TV is boring—what else can you do together instead of watch television?
+Just jettisoning TV is boring: what else can you do together instead of watching television?

 Once you do these things, your husband will likely follow.
-There’s nothing wrong with owning a TV (Ryan has one, but no cable); it’s when we spend too much time watching television that it has a negative effect on our lives.
+There’s nothing wrong with owning a TV: it’s when we spend too much time watching television that it has a negative effect on our lives.